 Hahn was referring to the odd shaped blue vacant building across the street from the Oakton Stop on Skokie Boulevard.
 He said he chose that location because the store's taxes would have gone to School District 69, which is where his kids currently attend school.

-However, the village offers $50,000 and at times, a $100,000 for most people looking to open a new store in downtown Skokie.
+However, the village offers $50,000 for most people looking to open a new store in downtown Skokie.
 In many cases, the money is used to complete indoor renovations, a cost usually associated with opening a new business.
 Hahn said the train station and TIF funding played a key role when reconsidering his location.

 "The Roost Cafe"